aclidinium (as bromide)

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if any of the following happen:

-- you develop signs of an allergic reaction such as swelling of the face, lips, tongue, throat or other part of the body; severe dizziness or fainting; redness, itching or rash on the skin.
+- you develop signs of an allergic reaction such as swelling of the face, lips, tongue, throat or other part of the body; severe dizziness or fainting, faster heart rate, redness, itching or rash on the skin.

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.